Is Your Parent Just Sad, or Is It Depression? 8 Signs to Look For

 • Don’t judge or shame your loved one by telling them to snap out of it, implying their problems aren’t that bad, or guilting them for their depression.

-• Learn as much as you can about depression, then share that knowledge with your loved one.
-Talk about depression as a treatable illness.
+• Learn as much as you can about depression in older adults, then share that knowledge with your loved one.
+Talk about depression as a treatable illness, and look into depression prevention strategies to minimize risk factors.

 • Offer gentle, loving support.
 Listen to your loved one.
 Empathize with their feelings.
 Show up for them.
 Talk to them about their options for a better life

-• Invite your loved one to do things with you as a distraction from their pain.
+• Invite your loved one to do things with you as a distraction from the pain they’re experiencing.

 • Offer to help your loved one pursue treatment.
-You might even offer to go with them to the doctor or to a therapist.
+You might even offer to go with them to the doctor or to a therapist, perhaps one that specializes in depression in older adults.

 New call-to-action